aldendirks/MycoCosm_genome_downloader/Readme.md

 # MycoCosm Genome Downloader

-Download genome FASTA files, proteome FASTA files, and GFF3 annotation files from MycoCosm.
+Download genome FASTA files and GFF3 annotation files from all JGI MycoCosm portals.

 This project is a fork of https://github.com/WesterdijkInstitute/MycoCosm_genome_downloader by [Jorge Navarro](https://github.com/jorgecnavarrom).
 It has been updated from the original (v1.3.0) to function with `ete4`.

-## Requirements and installation
+## Requirements and Installation

 * A JGI account
 * Python 3.14 or newer